sbegaudeau/alma-m2-2015/mda.md

 ## Creating a model

 Open the file angular.ecore located in the project fr.univnantes.alma.angular and right click on the root concept named Project.
 Select the action "Create a dynamic instance" and save the model in a file named "angular.xmi" at the root of the modeling project (fr.univnantes.alma.angular.modeling).
-Now that you have created an empty model from an ecore metamodel.
+Now that you have created an empty model from an ecore metamodel, you can open it using "Open With" with the "Sample Reflective Ecore Model Editor" to edit it using a tree-based approach.

 ## Architecture viewpoint